CATEIN/aio-playlist-import-exporter/README.md

 - **Export KYDS Radio:**
   Generates and copies to the clipboard the episode links from the playlist’s `contentList`, formatted for my KYDS Radio discord bot.

-  - **Import Playlists:**
+- **Import:**
 Imports playlists by selecting a file (`.aiopl`, `.json`, or `.txt`).
 The extension will remove any embedded viewer IDs so that the playlist is imported under the current account.

 ## How it works:

 A background script monitors outgoing requests on the main frame (i.e., the full page load) of the Adventures in Odyssey website.
-It captures the API token and viewer ID from the request headers (specifically the Authorization and x-viewer-id headers) and stores them in local storage. *The token and viewer-id are not shared or sent anywhere other than https://app.adventuresinodyssey.com/ and https://fotf.my.site.com/*
+It captures the API token and viewer ID from the request headers (specifically the `Authorization` and `x-viewer-id` headers) and stores them in local storage. *The token and viewer-id are not shared or sent anywhere other than https://app.adventuresinodyssey.com/ and https://fotf.my.site.com/*

 When you click the Export button, the extension checks the active tab’s URL for a playlist identifier (e.g., https://app.adventuresinodyssey.com/playlists/<playlistId>).
 The extension uses the stored API token and viewer ID to send a GET request to the API endpoint.
 Once the full playlist data is received, it “cleans up” the response by:

-  - Setting the top-level metadata to an empty object.
+  - Setting the top-level `metadata` to an empty object.
-  - Inserting an empty errors array.
+  - Inserting an empty `errors` array.
-  - Including in contentGroupings only the keys: name, imageURL and contentList
+  - Including in `contentGroupings` only the keys: `name`, `imageURL` and `contentList`

 The cleaned JSON is then converted to a file with the extension .aiopl (named after the playlist) and automatically downloaded.